handrews/OpenAPI-Specification/src/oas.md

 ##### Relative References in API Description URIs

-URIs used as references within an OpenAPI Description, or to external documentation or other supplementary information such as a license, are resolved as _identifiers_, and described by this specification as **_URIs_**.
+URIs used as references within an OpenAPI Description, or to external documentation or other supplementary information such as a license, are resolved as _identifiers_, and described by this specification as **_URIs_**, in contrast with [API URLs](#relative-references-in-api-urls).
-As noted under [Parsing Documents](#parsing-documents), this specification inherits JSON Schema Specification Draft 2020-12's requirements for [loading documents](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9) and associating them with their expected URIs, which might not match their current location.
-This feature is used both for working in development or test environments without having to change the URIs, and for working within restrictive network configurations or security policies.

 Note that some URI fields are named `url` for historical reasons, but the descriptive text for those fields uses the correct "URI" terminology.

+As noted under [Parsing Documents](#parsing-documents), several fields can be used to associate an OpenAPI Document or a Schema Object with a URI, which might not match the Document or schema's location.
+This allows the same references to be used in different deployment environments, including local filesystems or networks restricted by security policies or connectivity limitations.

-Unless specified otherwise, all fields that are URIs MAY be relative references as defined by [RFC3986](https://tools.ietf.org/html/rfc3986#section-4.2).
+Unless specified otherwise, all fields that are URIs MAY be relative references as defined by [[RFC3986]] [Section 4.2](https://tools.ietf.org/html/rfc3986#section-4.2).

 ###### Establishing the Base URI